aereaco/datastar/library/src/plugins/official/browser/attributes/component.md

 The `component.ts` plugin is a cornerstone of building larger, more organized applications with Nexus UX.
 It provides a powerful, HTML-first component model that allows you to create reusable, encapsulated, and stateful UI pieces using simple HTML attributes and templates.

-This guide provides a detailed overview of how to utilize the `data-component` attribute, covering both its declarative HTML API and its imperative JavaScript API.
+This guide provides a detailed overview of how to create and use components, covering both the external declarative API on the host element and the internal imperative API within the component's template.

 ## Overview

 The primary goal of the `component.ts` plugin is to turn any element with a `data-component` attribute into a custom element on the fly.
-It handles:
+It handles everything you need:

 - **Template Loading**: Fetches component templates from external files or inline strings.
 - **Scope Isolation**: Creates a private, reactive state (signals) for each component instance.